Tony the tiger was (and still is, I believe) a very well-known and often seen mascot for Frosted Flakes Cereal. Firstly, a bit about the cereal.

 Videos and Photos

-The above video features the old version of Tony the Tiger and of course the rich, deep voice of Thurel Ravenscroft.
+The video below features the old version of Tony the Tiger and of course the rich, deep voice of Thurel Ravenscroft.
 Here is a picture of Thurel:

 - The Illustrated Encyclopedia of Cartoon Animals